emissary-ingress/emissary/docs/howtos/basic-auth.md

 IMPORTANT: This guide applies to the Ambassador API Gateway version of Ambassador, use of this guide on the Ambassador Edge Stack is not fully supported; use the [External Filter](../../topics/using/filters) instead.

 Ambassador can authenticate incoming requests before routing them to a backing service.
 In this tutorial, we'll configure Ambassador to use an external third party authentication service.
-Note that if you're using the Ambassador Edge Stack, the [`External` filter](../../topics/using/filters) is the supported way to manage authentication.

 ## Before You Get Started